MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Create-queries.md

 If the metrics show indications of poor meeting behavior, such as too many long meetings, the analyst could create a [Meeting query](#meeting-query) to investigate specific meetings in depth to uncover causes of the poor meeting behavior.

-Additionally, the analyst could create a [Groups query](#groups-query)  to identify the groups involved in those meetings and further investigate potential causes that could be addressed.
+Additionally, the analyst could create a [Group query](#group-query) to identify the groups involved in those meetings and further investigate potential causes that could be addressed.

 There are three ways to create queries: